Our Commitment to Privacy

 In any case where we share personal data with a third party controller (including, as appropriate, other members of the Neuberger Berman Group), the use by that third party of the personal data will be subject to the third party’s own privacy and data protection policies.

-Information about you in our possession may be transferred to other countries (which may include countries outside the United Kingdom, EEA or the country from which it originates, such as jurisdictions in which and through which transactions are effected; jurisdictions where your investments are held; jurisdictions from which you regularly receive or transmit information about your investments; or jurisdictions where our third parties conduct their activities).
-The above recipients of your personal data may also be based either within or outside the United Kingdom, EEA or the country from which it originates (based primarily in North America or Asia).
+Information about you in our possession may be transferred to other countries (which may include countries outside the United Kingdom, EEA, Switzerland or the country from which it originates, such as jurisdictions in which and through which transactions are effected; jurisdictions where your investments are held; jurisdictions from which you regularly receive or transmit information about your investments; or jurisdictions where our third parties conduct their activities).
+The above recipients of your personal data may also be based either within or outside the United Kingdom, EEA, Switzerland or the country from which it originates (based primarily in North America or Asia).

-You understand and accept that such other countries may have differing (and potentially less stringent) laws relating to the degree of confidentiality afforded to the information it holds and that such information can become subject to the laws and disclosure requirements of such countries, including disclosure to governmental bodies, regulatory agencies and private persons, as a result of applicable governmental or regulatory inquiry, court order or other similar process.
+You understand and accept that such other countries may have differing (and potentially less stringent) laws relating to the protection of your data and the degree of confidentiality afforded to the information it holds and that such information can become subject to the laws and disclosure requirements of such countries, including disclosure to governmental bodies, regulatory agencies and private persons, as a result of applicable governmental or regulatory inquiry, court order or other similar process.
 In addition, a number of countries have agreements with other countries providing for exchange of information for law enforcement, tax and other purposes.

-Where your personal data is transferred to outside of the United Kingdom, EEA or the country from which it originates, we or our permitted third parties will impose contractual obligations on the recipients of that data to protect your information to the standard required in under applicable Data Protection Legislation.
+Where your personal data is transferred to outside of the United Kingdom, EEA, Switzerland or the country from which it originates to any country not considered to have an adequate level of data protection under the applicable Data Protection Legislation, we or our permitted third parties will impose contractual obligations on the recipients of that data to protect your information to the standard required in under applicable Data Protection Legislation, unless we can rely on a legal derogation.2.
 We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
 In the case of transfers by us, we may also transfer your information where the transfer is to a country deemed to provide adequate protection of your information by the relevant supervisory authority; or you have requested the transfer.
-There are adequacy decisions in place for transfers to the UK, Canada, Japan, and Switzerland and therefore, collectively, these decisions will govern transfers to the relevant group companies.
+There are adequacy decisions in place for transfers to the UK, Canada, Japan, and Switzerland and other countries and therefore, collectively, these decisions will govern transfers to the relevant group companies in those countries

-If we transfer your information outside the United Kingdom, EEA or country from which it originates in other circumstances (for example because we have to provide such information by law), we will put in place appropriate safeguards to ensure that your information remains adequately protected.
-This, in particular, relates to the USA and Singapore where no adequacy has been adopted with the European Commission.
+If we transfer your information outside the United Kingdom, EEA, Switzerland or country from which it originates in other circumstances (for example because we have to provide such information by law), we will put in place appropriate safeguards to ensure that your information remains adequately protected.
+This, in particular, relates to the USA and Singapore where no adequacy has been adopted with the European Commission and, as the case may be, the Federal Data Protection and Information Commissioner ("FDPIC") or the Swiss Federal Council.

 You can request further information on our data transfers including (i) whether or not an adequacy decision exists for the relevant jurisdictions and (ii) for a copy of such safeguards by contacting us in writing using the contact details below.